Tag Archives: college

 The Cost:

 Unfortunately, studying doesn’t come cheaply.
 And with some universities across the country costing up to $70,000, it might feel out of reach.
 Before applying to further education, it’s important to look at how much it costs and whether there are any finance options available to you.
 This way, you’ll know that you can afford to take it on – without unbearable student debts in the future.
+As you explore different higher education websites, you might notice handy features like university AI chatbots – use them!
+They will be able to direct you to links, services, and people to help you better explore financial options for your education.

 Online VS In Person: